launchscout/ai-part-deux/index.md

 ---

 # What about you?
-- Software developers?
-- Managers?
-- Other?

----
-# Glossary time
-- LLM
-  - Large Language Model
-  - Can generate text like a human
-- Agents
-  - Allows LLMs to do stuff, not just generate text
+- What's your experience with using LLMs to write code?
+- Positive vs negative
+- Size of apps
-- DSLs
+- What tools?
-  - Domain Specific Lanuages
-  - A tiny programming language you made up

 ---